 Symptoms of Parkinson’s doesn’t always mean they have the disease

-It can be scary to see your older adult getting more shaky and having trouble moving around.
-Before you get too worried and think they might have Parkinson’s, it’s best to check if their symptoms could be caused by medication.
+It can be scary to see your older adult getting shaky or having trouble moving around.

 What is Parkinson’s disease?